 So, the power output from cordless power tools is perhaps more complicated than it might at first seem.
 Power is often confused with torque.
 The most powerful power tool may not have the most torque.
 A very torquey power tool may be heavy and difficult to hold one-handed.
 The efficiency of power input to power output is a compromise influenced by many factors.
 The cordless power tool with the greatest efficiency may not be the power tool that will do the job you need it to do.
 It may use parts that, to be lightweight and efficient, are not strong enough for heavy duty work.
 So when you decide on which cordless power tools to buy, choose the system that is designed for the kind of use you are likely to need it for.
 The power tool manufacturer has optimised the power tool for that purpose.
 It would be unfair to expect a cheap, lightweight cordless power tool with a small battery, designed for occasional light duty use, to perform as well for frequent heavy jobs as a power tool designed for heavy duty work.

 KwikPro power tool systems use motors, gearboxes, control systems and batteries that have all been carefully specified to provide the optimum power and torque performance and to work as efficiently as possible as drills, drivers, grinders, saws or multi-tools, according to the duties for which they are intended to be used.
-KwikPro Gold for frequent heavier duty work and KwikPro Silver for more occasional medium duty use.
+KwikPro Pro and Pro+ for frequent and heavier duty professional work and KwikPro Lite for occasional, lighter DIY duty uses.